pods-framework/pods/readme.txt

 * **Extend and customize content types** including Posts, Pages, Categories, Tags, Users, and Media with one easy click
 * **Create custom settings pages** easily within seconds
 * **Add custom fields** to *any* content type
+* **Conditionally show fields** based on the value of other fields with Conditional Logic
 * **Group your fields** however you'd like into their own sections and add additional headings to help organize
 * **Show your fields** anywhere using our [blocks](https://docs.pods.io/displaying-pods/pods-blocks/), [shortcodes](https://docs.pods.io/displaying-pods/pods-shortcode/), [widgets](https://docs.pods.io/displaying-pods/pods-widgets/), or the non-coder [Pods Template](https://docs.pods.io/displaying-pods/pods-templates/) approach along with our [automatic theme integration](https://docs.pods.io/displaying-pods/pods-templates/auto-templates/)
 * **Create connections** between any of your content with [relationship fields](https://docs.pods.io/fields/relationship/) to keep your content organized